 works well on small scale.
-When the scale goes large, the performance drops drastically because of the network contention caused by its dull route selection in Allgather stage.
-Multi-Chain outperforms it with 2.3 ×.
+When the scale goes large, the performance drops drastically because of the network contention caused by its route selection in Allgather stage.
+Multi-Chain outperforms it by a factor 2.3.

 However, on 100 MB data broadcast, the chart tells a different story.
-The performance of Multi-Chain jitters in large scale.
-Though it can achieve the highest performance, its average performance is slower than Scatter-Allgather-BKT due to the variation from executions to executions.
+The performance of Multi-Chain is variable at large node count.
+Though it can achieve the highest performance, its average performance is slower than Scatter-Allgather-BKT.
 The jitters probably come from the stragglers in the chain or the nondeterministic behaviors in the network.
 At the same time, Scatter-Allgather-MST is even worse than Scatter-Allgather-Broker in performance due to the contention on the receivers.